dustinroepsch/dustinroepsch/index.md

 # Career Objective #

-I will be joining Google in August 2019.
-I plan on using my time there to learn from some of the best engineers in the world, and grow as a software developer.
+I enjoy creating tools and libraries, and as such I will be joining Google Cloud Platform in August 2019.
+I look forward to helping the team at Google make excellent API's and tools for developers to accomplish great things.

+In the future I'm interested in delving into compilers / lanugages as a whole.
+I'm interested in the ways a language can influence how a developer thinks.
+Programmers follow the path of least resistence, and I'm excited about the ways a programming language can influence that resistence.
+By making good choices the easiest choice, a language is able to guide a programmer into making faster, safer software.